 Q: When is it appropriate for me (adviser, faculty, staff, parent) to contact your office?

-A: Parents, families, faculty and staff can be assured when a student is referred to the SCM Office an outreach will be made and to assist in supporting each student with individualized care and attention.
-At any time when you have concerns about a student, or wish to discuss an issue, feel free to contact our office.
+A: Parents, families, faculty and staff can be assured when a student is referred to the SCM Office, an outreach will be made to assist in supporting each student with individualized care and attention.
+Feel free to contact our office.

-Q: My student is unable to attend class, take notes, or complete homework/exams due to an injury, who should he contact?
+Q: I am unable to attend class, take notes, or complete homework/exams due to an injury, who should I contact?

-A: Any student with a temporary or permanent disability should contact Resources for Disabled Students who may be able to provide academic accommodations.
-After connection to RDS, Student Case Management may be able to provide instructor notification.
+A: Any student with a temporary or permanent disability should contact Resources for Disabled Students http://rds.colostate.edu/who may be able to provide academic accommodations.

 Concerned about a CSU student or employee?
 Tell Someone.